 Getting to the Beach

 The Provincetown Shuttle operates from late May to early October and provides regular service to Herring Cove Beach starting at 9am daily.
 The last shuttle leaves the beach one-half hour after sunset daily.
-Click here.
+For Map and Fares click here.

 Beach entrance fees are collected during the high season when lifeguards are on duty.

 Bike rentals for various time periods are available in Provincetown.
-Provincetown Bikes offers a variety bikes to suit your needs.
+There are several purveyors.
+We love Ptown Bikes; they offer a variety bikes to suit your needs.